GeronGao/muduo/README.md

 *README*

+# Introduct #
+---
+[This repo](https://github.com/AlexStocks/muduo) is a fork of [chenshuo/muduo](https://github.com/chenshuo/muduo) in which you can not commit a issue.

+So I create another repo [penguin-diors/muduo](https://github.com/penguin-diors/muduo) which is a copy of [AlexStocks/muduo](https://github.com/AlexStocks/muduo) to track issues.

+Any issue of pr is welcome.

 # DOC #
 ---
 Muduo is based on boost which is a large monst lib.
 And muduo also use cmake to build & link.
 This branch just has two targets: